taskcluster/taskcluster-rfcs/rfcs/0128-redeployable-clients.md

 ## Changes to adding taskcluster client as a service dependency

+When upgrading to the new client, care will need to be taken to ensure that taskcluster root URL is passed into the client.
+In addition, the references/schemas that the client reads dynamically should also be a dependency of the project, which may be either frozen references/schemas, fetched from a language package, or fetched dynamically during build/CI from a taskcluster deployment.

 ## Changes to projects that depend on a taskcluster client

 Those that depend on a client with generated code based on the content of the